influxdata/influxdb-client-java/flux-client/README.md

 `FluxConnectionOptions` parameters:

-- `url` -  the url to connect to Platform
+- `url` -  the url to connect to InfluxDB
 - `okHttpClient` - custom HTTP client to use for communications with Platform (optional)

 ```java